 Calogero, R.M., & Pedrotty, K.N.
 (2010).
 Incorporating exercise into the treatment and recovery of eating disorders: Cultivating a mindful approach.
 In M.Maine, D.Bunnell, & B.H.
 McGilley (Eds.), Treatment of eating disorders: Bridging the research-practice gap (pp. 425-441).
 New York: Elsevier.

-Broadly speaking, my research programs are guided by my curiosity in why people legitimize social conditions and practices that oppress them.
+Broadly speaking, my research programs are guided by my interest in why people legitimize social conditions and practices that oppress them and others.
 Much of my work has examined gender as a fundamental organizing framework of human behavior: shifting, shaping, and directing all sorts of meaningful social actions from support for social policies to exercise and eating behavior.

-In our social-political research streams, we are examining various ways people come to reinforce and/or challenge the societal status quo in contexts of sexism, weightism, stigmatized identities, and social injustices.
-We are also studying additional intrapersonal and intergroup antecedents and consequences of these psychological processes.
-In our social-clinical research streams, we are developing and testing models of mindful exercise in the cultivation of positive body image and the treatment of eating disorders.
-We are also studying the impact of weight-neutral vs. weight loss beliefs and interventions on various wellness indicators.
+In our social-political research stream, we examine the ways people come to reinforce or challenge the societal status quo in contexts of sexism, weightism, stigmatized identities, and various social injustices.
+We also study the intrapersonal and intergroup antecedents and consequences of these psychological processes.
+In our social-clinical research stream, we examine the interaction of sociocultural and intrapersonal processes in the context of physical and mental wellness.
+We have developed and tested models of mindful exercise for the cultivation of positive body image and the treatment of eating disorders.
+We also study the impact of weight-inclusive vs. weight loss beliefs and interventions on various wellness indicators.